Frequently Asked QuestionsFederal Cash Management Data Collection frequently asked questions.

 Apportionments for Title I, Part A, Title I, Part D, Subpart 2, Title II, Part A, Title III EL, Title III Immigrant, and Title IV, Part A formula based programs will be calculated based on the cash balance submitted.
-The apportionment will equal the difference between 25 percent of the LEA's annual entitlement and cash balance, up to the entitlement amount.
+The apportionment will equal the difference between 25 percent of the local educational agency's annual entitlement and cash balance, up to the entitlement amount.
 Apportionments for a particular fiscal year will be paid after the allocations for any prior year grant award(s) have been fully paid, unless the authority to obligate those funds has expired.

 Do I submit a CMDC report for each of the programs under CMDC?

 The CMDC report will display a line for each of the programs for which a local education agency has an entitlement, so only one report has to be submitted each period.

 What happens if I don’t submit a CMDC report?